Our journey to find Mr X

 By filling in your profile details, you will help us to understand our learners better.
-This helps us enormously with our course evaluation and means that we won’t have to ask the same questions in each of our course surveys.
+Information such as your educational level and employment area really helps us when it comes to evaluating the course and guides us in making improvements for future runs.
 You can complete your profile by visiting the more about you page.

 Have your say